awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-partition-key-design.md

 The primary key that uniquely identifies each item in a DynamoDB table can be simple \(a partition key only\) or composite \(a partition key combined with a sort key\)\.

 Generally speaking, you should design your application for uniform activity across all logical partition keys in the Table and its secondary indexes\.
-You can determine the access patterns that your application requires, and estimate the total RCUs and WCUs that each table and secondary Index requires\.
+You can determine the access patterns that your application requires, and estimate the total read capacity units and write capacity units that each table and secondary Index requires\.

-As traffic starts to flow, DynamoDB automatically supports your access patterns using the throughput you have provisioned, as long as the traffic against a given partition key does not exceed 3000 RCUs or 1000 WCUs\.
+As traffic starts to flow, DynamoDB automatically supports your access patterns using the throughput you have provisioned, as long as the traffic against a given partition key does not exceed 3000 read capacity units or 1000 write capacity units\.

 **Topics**
 + [Using Burst Capacity Effectively](#bp-partition-key-throughput-bursting)